-During the breeding season, their heads turn a glossy black colour and they develop a striking rich chestnut coloured facial stripe which extends from the base of their neck to just behind the eye.
+During the breeding season, their heads turn a glossy black color and they develop a striking rich chestnut colored facial stripe which extends from the base of their neck to just behind the eye.
 The white oval patch at the base of their bill turns pale yellow and becomes more noticeable.

 Australasian Grebes have yellow eyes, dark green/grey feet, a small white tail and black bills with a white tip.
 They often ruffle their feathers to give them a rounded appearance.